ashedow/helpers/docs/heap/assigment_help.md

 * Cycling imports and how to avoid ★★★

 * Module name collision (base module name from req. and local submodules name)/ How works import in this cse and how to avoid this behavor ★★★

+* Packages
+The Python Package Index (PyPI) is a repository of software for the Python programming language.
+Packages allow for a hierarchical structuring of the module namespace using dot notation.
+In the same way that modules help avoid collisions between global variable names, packages help avoid collisions between module names.

+If a file named __init__.py is present in a package directory, it is invoked when the package or a module in the package is imported.
+This can be used for execution of package initialization code, such as initialization of package-level data.

 ### Testing